wTuo/academic_writing/acc.md

-**We examine the case where an optimal strategy can be computed efficiently, specifically, the case of ...**
+**We examine the case where an optimal strategy can be computed efficiently, specifically, the case of ...** (Appositive)(e.g.  It is not a working verb, a verb that can run a sentence by itself.)
+(excellent example for the moment when a objective with multiple modifications **2 modifications**  *Use appositive to give an additional information instead of a attribute clause.*)

-### the advanced skills of using comma to form a long sentence (a crucial rule of comma)
+### the advanced skill of using comma to form a long sentence (a crucial rule of comma)
 [Use a comma to set off parenthetical elements](http://grammar.ccc.commnet.edu/grammar/commas.htm)
 - The Founders Bridge, *which spans the Connecticut River*, is falling down.
 - Calhoun's ambition, *to become a goalie in professional soccer*, is within his reach.
 (Appositive)
 - Eleanor, *his wife of thirty years*, suddenly decided to open her own business.
 (Appositive)
 - He is interested in sports, *especially ball games*.
 (Appositive)
--
+- **He saw a woman, accompanied by two children, walking slowly down the road.**  **2 modifications** (They designed an algorithm, based on MDP, having prohibitive time complexity.)(We introduce the edge probability, denoted by $p$, describing the uncertainty of the status of an edge.) **please familiar with the mean that Past Participle 作后置定语**

+Please pay attention to the sentences marked "2 modifications", which can offer methods to construct sentence when a objective with multiple modifications.